nickgharabaghi/Quote-Scraping-Project/README.md

 # Quote-Scraping-Project
-Scrapes a website of quotes and plays guessing game with them
+Scrapes a website of quotes and plays a guessing game with them